Written by Harold

 Yellowknife is the capital city of the Northwest Territories, and has a population of about 20,000.

 The city has all of the modern amenities, including a good choice of hotels and restaurants.
 Plummers can make hotel reservations for you, or just go on line, and do it yourself.
-Three of the better hotels are the Coast Fraser Tower - which offers a free continental breakfast -www.coasthotels.com/hotels/canada/northwest - the Chateau Nova -http://www.novahotels.ca/chateau-nova-yellowknife/ - and the Explorer - www.explorerhotel.ca.
-If you have the time it is worth trying their excellent Sunday brunch.
+Two of the better hotels are the Chateau Nova -http://www.novahotels.ca/chateau-nova-yellowknife/ - and the Explorer - www.explorerhotel.ca.
+If you have the time it is worth trying the Explorer's excellent Sunday brunch.

-If you have some time to spare, consider heading over to the "Old Town, and grabbing a bite at the Wildcat Cafe, Bullock's Bistro for fresh fish from Great Slave Lake, or at a relatively new player on the YK dinning scene, the Woodyard Brewhouse and Eatery that features some excellent house brewed beers, great burgers and interesting entrees such as fried chicken and dumplings.
+If you have some time to spare, consider heading over to the "Old Town, and grabbing a bite at the Wildcat Cafe, Bullock's Bistro for fresh fish from Great Slave Lake, the Woodyard Brewhouse and Eatery that features some excellent house brewed beers, great burgers and interesting entrees such as fried chicken and dumplings, or at a relatively new player on the YK dinning scene the Copper House.
 It is also worth checking out theVisitors Centre and/or the Prince of Wales Northern Heritage Centre.

 In the mood for a good burger, cold draught and/or a single malt scotch?
 Then give the Black Knight Pub a try.
 YK has many other excellent restaurants, so check with the staff at your hotel, and ask them to recommend something that suits your taste and budget.
 For those of you who need one last Tim Horton's fix before heading north, not to worry, because YK has a Timmy's that's open 24/7.